BDC Hamburger Icon

 When you contact a candidate’s former employer, follow these steps:

-• Say “thank you”: Always be professional and thank the person for the time and effort.
+3. Say “thank you.”
+Always be professional, and thank the person for their time and effort.
 After all, you may need to call the same reference in the future regarding other applicants.
 Additionally, this may be the first time other professionals hear about your company and its brand and you always want to make a good impression.

-Another option is to hire a top background check service to conduct employment verifications for you.
+Another option is to hire a background check service to conduct employment verifications for you.
 Typically, this is an added step during a complete background screening, which also includes a criminal history check, identity check and, frequently, education verification.
 Background check providers can also conduct reference checks for you.

 These services typically cost $30 to $100 per candidate.
 If you plan to include employment verifications in your screening package, you should expect to pay on the higher side of that range.
 These services usually return results within a few days.
 Typically, the results are available in an online portal for easy reference.